If you have mystery, rare or complicated health issues, it can be overwhelming to tell your story.

 It's hard to tell a complex story.

 At appointments, you feel pressured to remember what happened and tell your story in the right order.
 The details are often trapped in old medical records.
-When visiting a new doctor, it's really challenging to tell your whole life story.
+Especially when visiting a new doctor, it's challenging to tell your whole life story.

 You’re forced to repeat your story over and over.